Sajid-Bit/Feature_Engineering/README.md

 * They are computationally inexpensive, you can process thousands of features in a matter of seconds.
 * Filter methods are very good for eliminating irrelevant, redundant, constant, duplicated, and correlated features.
 ### Filter Methode Techniques:
-1 -  Chi-square test for categorical variables
+###### 1 -  Chi-square test for categorical variables <br/>
+What is categorical variables:

+Categorical variables contain a finite number of categories or distinct groups.
+Categorical data might not have a logical order.
+For example, categorical predictors include gender, material type, and payment method.